 Do you have excess money tied up in inventory?
 This can occur in several ways:

 - Carrying high levels of items that you could obtain from suppliers at short notice.

 - Having more items than you need in stock.

-- Not knowing the number of medical supplies you have on hand before ordering.
+- Not knowing the number of items you have on hand before ordering.

-You need to regularly review your medical supply levels, turnover rates and your purchasing policies.
+You need to regularly review your inventory levels, turnover rates and your purchasing policies.
 Can you free up money by reducing inventory?